Many chicken keepers may wonder how often their chickens lay eggs.

-One common factor that greatly contributes to the frequency of egg laying is the breed – some breeds just lay more than others.
+One common factor that greatly contributes to the frequency of egg laying is that breed – some breeds just lay more eggs than others.

 If you are interested in learning more about the egg laying process and how often chicken lay eggs then keep reading…

 Contents and Quick Navigation

 How Often Do Chicken Lays Eggs?